natelaclaire/cis338/class-2/4-adding-a-user-and-exploring-user-roles.md

+---
+layout: default
+title: "2.4 Adding a User Account for Your Instructor and Exploring User Roles"
+---

-# Adding a User Account for Your Instructor and Exploring User Roles
+# 2.4 Adding a User Account for Your Instructor and Exploring User Roles

 ## Adding a User Account for Your Instructor